monicagiraldochica/bash_tutorial/docs/files2.md

 **Example 9:** Print the first column of `file2.txt` followed by the first column of `file4.txt`.

 To print a specific column for more than one file, you use the same command, adding the list of files you want to print after the first one.
-However, all the files in the list must use the same column separator (in this case it's a space).
+However, all the files in the list must use the same column separator.
 Since the column separator for this list of files is a space (the default), you don't need to use the `-F` flag.

 ```bash
 awk '{print $1}' file2.txt file4.txt